96boards/documentation/ConsumerEdition/HiKey/Installation/Methods_of_Installation.md

 # Methods of Installation

-In most cases, you will be presented with two options when installing your new operating system onto your HiKey board:
+In most cases, you will be presented with two options when installing your new operating system onto your HiKey:

+- NOOBS
 - SD Card Method
 - Fastboot Method